silverstripe/developer-docs/en/02_Developer_Guides/05_Extending/05_Injector.md

 Silverstripe classes can declare a special `$dependencies` array which can quickly configure dependencies when used with the injector API.
 The `Injector` will evaluate the array values and assign the appropriate value to a property that matches the array key.
 For example:

-[info]
+> [!NOTE]
-Just like the YAML syntax discussed above, constants and environment variables can be substitutes in dependency values using backticks.
+> Just like the YAML syntax discussed above, constants and environment variables can be substitutes in dependency values using backticks.
-[/info]

 ```php
 namespace App\Control;